-To assure that equal opportunity and nondiscriminatory behavior is afforded to all students, employees and applicants, MStL recognizes the need for, and implementation of, an Equal Employment Opportunity/Affirmative Action plan.
-All MStL employees and students who feel they have been denied equal opportunity on the basis of sex, race, age, creed, color, national origin, religion, sexual orientation, marital status or disability may seek remedy through an internal complaint process.
+To assure that equal opportunity and nondiscriminatory behavior is afforded to all students, employees, and applicants, MStL recognizes the need for, and implementation of, an Equal Employment Opportunity/Affirmative Action plan.
+All MStL employees and students who feel they have been denied equal opportunity based on sex, race, age, creed, color, national origin, religion, sexual orientation, marital status, or disability may seek remedy through an internal complaint process.
 This process also pertains to those who feel they have been the subjects of sexual harassment.
 The college assures that full cooperation will be provided to any individual filing a complaint with no threat of penalty or reprisal to the complainant.
-If the complaint involves alleged discriminatory or harassing behavior by the Program Director, one of the following person(s) should be contacted; Senior Vice President-Patient Care Services/CNO, Mary Brobst (Mercy Medical Center, 319-861-7990) or Vice President of Operations, (St. Luke's Hospital, 319-369-7035).
+If the complaint involves alleged discriminatory or harassing behavior by the Program Director, one of the following person(s) should be contacted; Department of Radiology Directors (Mercy Medical Center, 319-398-6053), (St. Luke's Hospital, 319-369-8963).